stillonearth/jax-rl/README.md

 ### JAX Environmental Variables

-JAX would try to preallocate too much memory on GPU, so you need to set this env variable:
+JAX might try to preallocate too much memory on GPU, so you need to set this env variable:

 ```bash
 export XLA_PYTHON_CLIENT_PREALLOCATE=false